-This is the third part of a series of three recommended practice documents that deal with the development and operation of forecasting solutions in the power market.
+This is the first part of a series of three recommended practices that deal with the development and operation of forecasting solutions in the power market.
 The first part "Forecast Solution Selection Process" deals with the selection and background information necessary to collect and evaluate when developing or renewing a forecasting solution for the power market.
-The second part "Design and Execution of Benchmarks and Trials", of the series deal with benchmarks and trials in order to test or evaluate different forecasting solutions against each other and the fit-for-purpose.
-The third part "Forecast Solution Evaluation", which is the current document, provides information and guidelines regarding effective evaluation of forecasts, forecast solutions and benchmarks and trials.
+The second part "Benchmaks and Trials", of the series deal with benchmarks and trials in order to test or evaluate different forecasting solutions against each other and the fit-for-purpose.
+The third part "Forecast Evaluation", which is the current document, provides information and guidelines regarding effective evaluation of forecasts, forecast solutions and benchmarks and trials.